Matsumoto Station: Station layout

 The JR-East station consists of a three ground-level island platforms, connected to the station building by an elevated station building.
 The Alpico Kōtsū portion of the station has a single island platform, connected to the JR portion of the station by a footbridge.
 The station has a Midori no Madoguchi staffed ticket office.

 Platforms

 History

 Matsumoto Station opened on 15 June 1902.
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR East.
+Station numbering was introduced on the Shinonoi Line from February 2025, with the station being assigned number SN06.

 Passenger statistics

 In fiscal 2015, the JR East portion of the station was used by an average of 16,303 passengers daily (boarding passengers only).